LawleyClasses/230-spring2017/weekly_materials/week1/thursdayExercise.md

 4) Make sure you set the permissions on this file to 644 (Read and Write for you, Read only for group and other).

 To see if this worked, reload your cremebrulee.html page, and try viewing the source again.

+## Validating Your Page
+If VS Code didn't report any errors while you were editing the file, your HTML is probably valid.
+But it's a good idea to run your page through the W3C validator (something I'll do for every assignment) just to be sure.
+Go to http://validator.w3c.org/, and paste the URL for your page into the box.
+If it shows any errors (don't worry about warnings for now), make sure you correct those before proceeding.

 ## Adding Basic CSS Formatting
 Now we're going to use CSS to start to make this look a bit more like the original Wikipedia entry.